Development of a rational route for vehicles. Calculation of logistics costs for transport

 Conclusion.
 46

-APPENDIX A History of routing development in Russia.
+APPENDIX A History of the development of routing in Russia.
 51

 INTRODUCTION

-At present, competition in the transport services market is acquiring qualitatively new features: against the background of increased transportation costs, tougher requirements for vehicles, the requirements for the quality of the transportation process have increased.
+Currently, competition in the transport services market is acquiring qualitatively new features: against the backdrop of rising transportation costs and stricter requirements for vehicles, the requirements for the quality of the transportation process have increased.
 In such conditions, the functioning of an enterprise is impossible without an effective management system.

-One of the most effective options for solving the problems of reducing costs and improving the quality of the transportation process is the optimization of routes for the transportation of goods.
+One of the most effective options for solving the problems of reducing costs and improving the quality of the transportation process is to optimize cargo transportation routes.

-Railway transport occupies a special place among various types of transport.
+Rail transport occupies a special place among various modes of transport.

-The relevance of studying the topic of the economic activity of railway transport in Russia is due to its huge socio-economic role in the country's economy.
-In the context of the transition to market relations, the role of transport rationalization increases significantly.
+Relevance of studying the topic economic activity railway transport in Russia is due to its enormous socio-economic role in the country’s economy.
+In conditions of transition to market relations The role of transport rationalization is increasing significantly.
 On the one hand, the efficiency of enterprises depends on the transport factor, which in market conditions is directly related to its viability, and on the other hand, the market itself implies the exchange of goods and services, which is impossible without transport, therefore, the market itself is impossible.

-Therefore, transport is an essential part of the market infrastructure.
-Of course, for Russia, the largest country in the world by area, rail transport is one of the most essential modes of transport.
+Therefore, transport is a critical component of market infrastructure.
+Of course, for Russia, the largest country in the world by area, railway transport is one of the most necessary types transport.
 Therefore, special attention is paid to him.

 Russian railways, playing a leading role in transport provision and tariff stimulation of economic growth in the country, simultaneously make a significant contribution to the formation of federal and regional budgets.

 Rail transport - leading to transport system Russia.
-“Its leading importance is due to two factors: technical and economic advantages over most other types of transport and the coincidence of the direction and capacity of the main transport and economic interregional and interstate (within the borders of the CIS) relations of Russia with the configuration, throughput and carrying capacity of railway lines (as opposed to river and sea transport) ".
+“Its leading importance is due to two factors: technical and economic advantages over most other types of transport and the coincidence of the direction and power of the main transport and economic interregional and interstate (within the CIS) connections of Russia with the configuration, throughput and carrying capacity of railways (as opposed to river and maritime transport)".
 This is also due to the geographical features of our country.
-The length of railways in Russia (87 thousand km.)
-Is less than in the USA and Canada, but the work performed by them is greater than in other countries of the world, therefore it is necessary to pay special attention to the condition and quality of railway lines.
+Length railways in Russia (87 thousand km) is less than in the USA and Canada, but the work performed by them is greater than in other countries of the world, so it is necessary to pay special attention to the condition and quality of railway lines.

-If optimal routes are created and delivery times are observed, then the production stocks of consumers can be reduced by 1.5-2 times, thereby reducing the cost of storage.
-The need for routing cargo transportation is also justified by the fact that routes make it possible to draw up draft current plans and operational requests for transport based on the actual traffic volumes.
+If optimal routes are created and delivery deadlines are met, then productive reserves consumers can be reduced by 1.5-2 times, thereby reducing warehousing costs.
+The need for routing cargo transportation is also justified by the fact that routes make it possible to draw up draft current plans and operational requests for transport based on actual volumes of transportation.
 This served as the basis for choosing the topic of the course work.

-The purpose of the course work is to develop practical recommendations on the optimization of travel routes at Russian Railways.
+The purpose of the course work is to develop practical recommendations on optimization of routes at JSC Russian Railways.

-• analyze the methodology for developing optimal routes for Russian Railways;
+• analyze the methodology for developing optimal routes at JSC Russian Railways;

-• to develop recommendations for optimizing the efficiency of routes at Russian Railways.
+• develop recommendations for optimizing the efficiency of routes at JSC Russian Railways.

-The object of the study is Russian Railways.
+The object of the study is JSC Russian Railways.

-The subject of research of the course work is the methodology for developing optimal routes in Russian Railways.
+The subject of the course work is the methodology for developing optimal routes at JSC Russian Railways.

-During the course work, teaching materials and research were used by such scientists as Borovoy N.E., Galaburda V.G., Elizariev Yu.V., Zykin L.P., Kovalev V.I., Kudryavtsev V.A. and etc.
+When performing coursework we used educational materials and research by such scientists as Borovoy N.E., Galaburda V.G., Elizariev Yu.V., Zykin L.P., Kovalev V.I., Kudryavtsev V.A. and etc.

-Numerous materials also provided invaluable help. periodicals, such as "Dispatcher of cargo transportation", "Avtotransinfo", "Transport business of Russia", numerous information portals, as well as Internet resources.
+Numerous materials also provided invaluable assistance periodicals, such as “Freight Dispatcher”, “Avtotransinfo”, “Transport Business of Russia”, numerous information portals, as well as Internet resources.

 1 THEORETICAL BASIS OF ROUTING